Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Mobility network simulations and sensitivity analysis

 \subsection{Sensitivity analysis of battery size and energy efficiency (Chicago)}

-We now turn to the results for Chicago to evaluate how battery size and vehicle energy efficiency impact system performance in a different urban context.
-As in the San Francisco analysis, we examine three vehicle types with varying efficiencies and battery capacities of 40, 70, and 100~kWh.
-However, Vehicle 3 with a 40~kWh battery is excluded from the analysis, as its limited capacity is insufficient for viable operation in the Chicago setting.
+We now examine how battery size and vehicle energy efficiency affect system performance in Chicago, which presents a different urban context from San Francisco.
+The same three vehicle types and battery capacities (40, 70, and 100~kWh) are considered, except for Vehicle~3 with a 40~kWh battery, which is excluded because its limited capacity cannot sustain viable operation in Chicago.

-The energy demand patterns in Chicago are more concentrated during peak periods compared to San Francisco, as seen in Fig.\ref{fig:energy-charged_chicago}.
-Vehicles with lower efficiency (i.e., Vehicle 3) show a pronounced mismatch between energy consumption and charging, resulting in steep late-day charging requirements.
-Vehicle 1 again exhibits the most balanced charging-consumption profile, with relatively low and stable energy use throughout the day.
-This greater stability also enables Vehicle 1 to contribute more consistently to V2G services, particularly with larger battery sizes.
+Energy demand in Chicago is more concentrated during peak periods than in San Francisco, as shown in Fig.~\ref{fig:energy-charged_chicago}.
+Less efficient vehicles (Vehicle~3 in particular) exhibit a pronounced mismatch between energy consumption and charging, leading to steep late-day charging requirements.
+Vehicle~1 maintains the most balanced profile, with low and stable energy use throughout the day.
+This stability also allows Vehicle~1 to contribute more consistently to V2G services, especially at larger battery sizes.